Asus teases the launch of 3D OLED laptop at CES 2023

-(Pocket-lint) - Asus might be preparing to launch a new notebook with a 3D OLED display at CES 2023.
+Asus might be preparing to launch a new notebook with a 3D OLED display at CES 2023.

 We're expecting a number of launches at the Las Vegas show in January, and Asus has been quiet about its plans.